Members Info

 Game Day

-- Fixtures can be found on the Fixtures page under the relevant player group.
+- Fixtures can be found on the Play AFL app and on the EDFL Fixtures page under the relevant player group.
 They will be linked on the Stack Team App and include full game day details.

-- Your team manager will also send communications with all game day details including the uniform, time and location of any games.
+- Your team manager will also send communications with all game day details including the uniform, time and location of any games - please be courteous and respond to player availability early so players can be arranged if there is an issue.

-- Get to the ground at least 30 mins prior to start, report directly to your coach and warm up with your teammates.
+- Get to the ground at least 30 mins prior to start, report directly to your Team Manager for mark off, then to the coach and warm up with your teammates.
 You may be required to arrive earlier at times, but you will be given notice if this is the case.

 Home Games - Setting Up

-The first team to play on game day (usually Under 8s) need to set up the ground eg. putting out goal post pads, under 8s ground set out, siren, table and chair and Scoreboard (for under 10s and above games).
+The first team to play on game day (usually Under 8s) need to set up the ground eg. doing the initial ground check for Marsh Insurance, putting out goal post pads, under 8s ground set out, siren, table and chair and Scoreboard (for under 10s and above games).

 Packing Up